Afzal-exe/wizreleasetestrepo/gcprolescleanup/production.md

-# clean up for GCP roles
+# Clean up for GCP Roles

 ## Feature Requirement
 Implement the attendee resource clean-up for the below list.